Plagiarism & Copyright in App Development

 |---|---|---|

-| Turnitin | Commercial (school license) | Industry standard for education; compares against student papers, journals, web sources |
+| Turnitin | Commercial | Industry standard for education; compares against student papers, journals, web sources. |

-| Grammarly | Freemium | Checks grammar + plagiarism; compares against web sources |
+| Grammarly | Freemium | Checks grammar + plagiarism; compares against web sources. |

-| SmallSEOTools | Free online | Quick web-based checker; good for initial screening |
+| SmallSEOTools | Free online | Quick web-based checker; good for initial screening of theory sections. |

-| Antiplagiat.ru | Commercial | Popular in CIS countries; used by universities in Kazakhstan |
+| Antiplagiat.ru | Commercial | Popular in CIS countries; used by universities in Kazakhstan. |

-| Quetext | Freemium | Deep search technology; highlights matched passages with sources |
+| Quetext | Freemium | Deep search technology; highlights matched passages with sources. |

 How Plagiarism Checkers Work